 We pulled apart and I held her shoulders as I looked into her eyes.
 April was so beautiful.
 She was without question the best thing to have happened in my life in a long, long time.
 She was finishing up her last year at LeMoyne College for her nursing degree.
 I had graduated from Syracuse two years earlier but a couple months back I had asked work for a transfer down here to New York City to be closer to my mom.
 Her cancer had taken a turn for the worse and I wanted to be nearby.
 I was all she had.

-Part of me wanted to propose to April right here and now so that she could join me here, but at the same time, she had her own life.
-I didn’t want her to be one of those girls who put their career aside to start a family.
+Part of me wanted to propose to April right here and now so that she could join me.
+But no. She had her own life.
+I didn’t want her to be one of those girls who put their careers aside to start a family.
 There will be plenty of time for that in the future.
-For now, we were together most weekends and through skype almost every day.
+For now, we were together most weekends and we talked through skype almost every day.
 A year and a week from today, December 12th next year she will graduate.
 If that seems too long to be apart, I can always transfer back to ‘Cuse once mom is better.
 They told me the door is always open.

 For now, we just held hands and walked through Central Park on this crisp December afternoon.
 The tree at Rockefeller Center will be lit tonight for the first time of the season and so April and I are slowly making our way from my apartment, through the Park, to the Center.
 Apparently, some American Idol “also-ran” from a few seasons back is doing a concert and so its something we were going to do together.
 Part of me wishes I was going to pop the question tonight.
 It would be a great thing to do just as the tree lights come on.
 But I haven’t saved as much towards the ring as I would like and I’ve never been a fan of long engagements.